Delaware Stadium - Delaware Blue Hens

 Blue Hen Pride

-When you travel down the busy I-95 corridor along the east coast, you may have driven close by to one of the most successful college football programs in history and didn’t even know it.
-Stop in to the University of Delaware, located in the small city of Newark and see some history in action.
+When you travel down the busy I-95 corridor along the East Coast, you may have driven close by to one of the most successful college football programs in history and didn’t even know it.
+Stop by the University of Delaware, located in the small city of Newark, and experience some history in action.

 The Delaware Blue Hens have won six national championships during their over 100-year history.
 These victories occurred in 1946, 1963, 1971, 1972, 1979, and 2003.
-The 2003 championship happened in Division I-AA, the forerunner to the current Football Championship Subdivision (FCS).
+The 2003 championship took place in Division I-AA, the precursor to the current Football Championship Subdivision (FCS).
 The other championships happened in Division II and various versions of the former College Division.

 Delaware Stadium opened in 1952 and currently holds 18,500.
 That is in stark contrast to the 9,000 it had during its 1952 opening season, as well as a max of 22,000 between 1998 and 2018.

-The stadium is part of the David M. Nelson Athletic Complex, which includes the Bob Carpenter Center, Bob Hannah Stadium, Fred P. Rullo Stadium, the Fred Rust Ice Arena and the Delaware Field House.
-The stadium’s field is known as Tubby Raymond Field.
-Recent renovations have added some needed improvements in the facility.
+The stadium is part of the David M. Nelson Athletic Complex, which includes the Bob Carpenter Center, Bob Hannah Stadium, Fred P. Rullo Stadium, the Fred Rust Ice Arena, and the Delaware Field House.
+The stadium's field is known as Tubby Raymond Field.
+Recent renovations have added some needed improvements to the facility.

 Food & Beverage 3

 My favorite food stands here are the ones in the northeast corner.
-The staff there seems to be generally older than the college-aged employees of some of the other stands, and are extremely friendly.
-Stop in here for most available items, but most especially for the $4 funnel cake.
+The staff there seems to be generally older than the college-aged employees of some of the other stands, and they are extremely friendly.
+Stop in here for most available items, but most especially for the $4 funnel cake (the price of which is consistent with the $4-$5 range for many extras).

 Atmosphere 4